crisward/riot-routehandler/README.md

 Thanks to vision media for [page.js](https://github.com/visionmedia/page.js) which this depends on and the other routers which inspired this including [angular-ui-router](https://github.com/angular-ui/ui-router)

+Thanks also to [coderofsalvation](https://github.com/coderofsalvation) for his middleware suggestion.

 ## License

 (The MIT License)